 Noise (Time-Based Modifier)

-|Time Source||Selects the time source input from the drop-down menu to sample the Perlin noise field.
-For more information, see the Time-Based Modifiers section below.|
+Defines the time source input to sample the Perlin noise field.
+For more information, see the Time-Based Modifiers Common Settings section below.

-|Amount||Specifies the amount of variation that will be added to the particle.
-If the amount is greater than 1, then it can provide positive and negative variation at the same time.
+Indicates the amount of variation that will be added to the particle.
+If the amount is greater than 1, then it can provide a positive and a negative variation at the same time.

-|Pulse Width||When the Pulse mode is chosen, it specifies the balance between pulse being turned on or off.
-A value of 0.5 allows the pulse to be turned on and off equally.
-Values greater than 0.5 result in the pulse being turned off more often than it's turned on.
+Only available when the Pulse noise mode is active.
+Given value specifies the balance between the frequency of pulse being turned on or off.
+For example, a value of 0.5 allows the pulse to be turned on and off in an even frequency; values greater than 0.5 result in the pulse being turned off more often than it's turned on.

-Pic2: Sample of Noise modes for a particle.
+Sample of Noise modes for a particle

 Wave (Time-Based Modifier)

-|Time Source||Lets you select the time source input from the drop-down menu and to sample the wave trigonometric equations.
-For more information, see the Time-Based Modifiers section below.|
+Lets users select a time source input to sample the wave trigonometric equations.
+For more information, see the Time-Based Modifiers Common Settings section below.

-|Amount||Lets you specify the amount of variation that will be added to the particle.
-If the amount is greater than 1, then it can provide positive and negative variation at the same time.
+Specifies the amount of variation that will be added to the particle.
+If the amount is greater than 1, it can provide positive and negative variations at the same time.

 Double Curve (Time-Based Modifier)

-|Double Curve||Uses a double Bezier curve to provide additional variance.
+Uses a double Bezier curve to provide additional variance.
 See Particle Editor for more information about Curve Editor.